bitshifter-1/bitshifter-1.github.io/_posts/2025-05-11-no-one-likes.md

 > *I also think you didn’t show enough data for some of your conclusions and didn’t highlight enough of the pros of the language while focusing on the cons.*

 I will say it's is hard to figure out what the pros of Zig are when the feedback on the article consisted of downvotes without comments.
 But that's Reddit for you.

+The same commenter later quipped:

+> *I think you should try out the language before writing an article, tbh*

+I think this really brings home the problem in the attitude of Zig towards beginners: you're supposed to dive into the language and weather the pain of learning the language in depth, not until then will you understand the excellence of the language.

+The pain I described of having to learn how build.zig works while still a beginner at Zig is therefore no problem, because the opinions of beginners doesn't matter.

+I am constantly reminded of how different this is from most other languages that actually try to be beginner friendly as well.